Kiyoshi999/SScript-new/README.md

 # SScript

+pres·er·va·tion
+/ˌprezərˈvāSH(ə)n/

+    the action of preserving something.
+    "the preservation of the city's green spaces"

+    the state of being preserved, especially to a specified degree.
+    "the homestead is in a fine state of preservation"

 SScript is an easy to use Haxe script parser and interpreter, including class support and more.
 It aims to support all of the Haxe structures while being fast and easy to use.

 <details>